Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

         assert response.json() == {"message": "Account created successfully"}
 ```
 ### Frontend Testing with Jest:
-Jest will be used to test React components and user interactions.
+Jest (version 29.x) will be used to test React components and user interactions.
 We will mock API responses to ensure the frontend behaves as expected when interacting with the backend.

 #### Example Jest Test Script: